-- When you file for bankruptcy, you receive an automatic stay of proceedings, which is a legal order that creditors need to abide by.
+When you file for bankruptcy, you receive an automatic stay of proceedings, which is a legal order that creditors need to abide by.
 This order gives you immediate creditor protection and it is a unique feature only available through a Licensed Insolvency Trustee.
 Creditors will no longer be able to contact you for collection of debt or take any legal action against you either.
 Simply stated you will be safe from the emotional stress you have been experiencing due to harassing phone calls, overdue bills in the mail and demands for payment.

-- Bankruptcy stops wage garnishments.
+Bankruptcy stops wage garnishments.
 When you claim bankruptcy, your Trustee will notify your employer, the court, and the creditor to stop the wage garnishment.
 An exception is that bankruptcy cannot stop the garnishment of your wages by the Family Responsibility Office.
 Any wage garnishments due to Child Support payments for example will remain in place but will be removed due to bill payments like credit cards or line of credit.

-- Once you are discharged from bankruptcy, with a few exceptions, you are debt free.
+Once you are discharged from bankruptcy, with a few exceptions, you are debt free.
 The few unsecured debts that cannot be discharged include student loans that are less than 7 years old, court fines, penalties, and child support.
 Your Licensed Insolvency Trustee will be able to outline which debts will remain throughout the process so you have a complete understanding of which debt if any you are still responsible for.

-- Once your bankruptcy is filed, you will know when you will be discharged.
+Once your bankruptcy is filed, you will know when you will be discharged.
 There is an end date in sight, and this will help you plan how to start rebuilding your wealth.

 Cons to Bankruptcy:

-- Contrary to popular belief, there are fees for filing into Bankruptcy.
+Contrary to popular belief, there are fees for filing into Bankruptcy.
 These fees are set by the Office of the Superintendent of Bankruptcy and are also based on your income.
 The office of the superintendent of bankruptcy sets thresholds that determine the various income levels and required payments.
 Rest assured that your Licensed Insolvency Trustee will work with you on these payments.
 This will be explained in full detail.

-- Filing for bankruptcy negatively affects your credit rating for a while.
-A bankruptcy will be reported as an R9 on your credit report for 6 years, and a second bankruptcy extends this to 14 years.
+Filing for bankruptcy negatively affects your credit rating for a while.
+A bankruptcy will be reported on your credit report for 6 years, and a second bankruptcy extends this to 14 years.
 If you are already missing bill payments, you are already seeing negative affects to your credit rating and bankruptcy can be the first step to repairing it by eliminating your debt.
 It is important to note that you are able to start rebuilding your credit during and immediately after your bankruptcy.
 Your Licensed Insolvency Trustee and Credit Counsellor will be able to help you to rebuild your credit.

 For many Canadians, the pros of bankruptcy far outweigh the cons.
 After all, once your bankruptcy is complete, you are debt free and have a fresh start.